Candle vigil for missing fishermen

 Candle vigil for missing Loch Fyne fishermen

-A candle will be lit at a vigil later for two fishermen lost in Loch Fyne last month.
+A candle has been lit at a vigil for two fishermen lost in Loch Fyne last month.

 Przemek Krawczyk and Duncan MacDougall, who both lived in Tarbert, were on board the 40ft Nancy Glen TT100 fishing vessel when it sank on 18 January.